FrankerFaceZ/icu-msgparser/README.md

 A simple JavaScript parser for the [ICU Message Format](http://userguide.icu-project.org/formatparse/messages).

--   Approximately 6,500 Bytes Uncompressed
--   1 Kilobyte, Minified and Gzipped
+-   Under 2 Kilobytes, Minified and Gzipped
 -   Decently Fast
 -   Only does what it needs to.
--   No really, this doesn't include anything weird like XML tags or non-standard escaping or free piña coladas.

 ## Include the Thing